tuxxon/wedeploy.com/node/electric/src/pages/blog/hiding-your-service-from-public-access/index.md

 ---
 title: "Hiding Your Service from Public Access"
 description: "There are many situations where a service is only used inside a project.
-In these cases, you may not want these services to be accessible from guests.
+In these cases, you may not want these services to be accessible by guests.
 Now you can hide any service you want by adding a new field to your wedeploy.json"
 date: "Jul 2, 2018"
 author: "Albertinin Mourato"
 image: "images/blog/post-5--0.png"